Oriana Curls – Piaf

 Gary Merry – Director/Writer/Spoken Word

-Recent directing credits include: 1848 and Blue Blouse for The New Factory; The Shakespeare Hut for The London School of Hygiene & Tropical Medicine (which he co-wrote); The Last Days of Limehouse for Yellow Earth; The Inspectors Call for No-Notice Productions.
+Recent directing credits include: Victory Over the Sun (in Bucharest), Lenin in London, 1848, Bakunin – Tiger of Wrath, and Blue Blouse for The New Factory; The Shakespeare Hut for The London School of Hygiene & Tropical Medicine (which he co-wrote); The Last Days of Limehouse for Yellow Earth, and The Inspectors Call for No-Notice Productions.

 David John Aird – Piano – London